hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 In the [Tenant Onboarding](./tenant-onboarding.md) tutorial, we explored the basic IAM functionality provided by the agent out of the box.
-Although it is usable and straightforward, there are robust and more powerful tools available for handling identity and access management.
+Although it is usable and straightforward, there are  more featureful tools available for handling identity and access management.
-The agent has the capability to seamlessly connect with Keycloak as an external IAM system allowing the application built on top to utilize available OIDC flow on Keycloak.
+The agent has the capability to seamlessly connect with Keycloak as an external IAM system allowing the application built on top to utilize capabilities that comes with Keycloak.
-The token issued by Keycloak can be used for wallet authorization by the PRISM Agent.

-The PRISM Agent leverages standard protocols like OIDC and UMA for authentication and resource access management.
+The PRISM Agent leverages standard protocols like OIDC and UMA for authentication and access management.
-The user's identity is established through the ID token, and resource permissions can be queried using the RPT (requesting party token).
+The user's identity is established through the ID token, and wallet permissions can be queried using the RPT (requesting party token).

 ## Roles